Conte-Ecology/basinCharacteristics/percentSandy/README.md

 Percent Sandy
 =============

-# IN PROGRESS....

-This script produces a spatial dataset of geology that is categorized as "surficial coarseness", based on the Soil Survey Geographic Database (SSURGO).
+This script produces a spatial dataset of geology that is categorized as "sandy" by the Soil Survey Geographic Database (SSURGO).

 ## Data Sources